Dreaming of Spring: 16 Gorgeous Gazebos

 Solution: Read the Plant Tag

-Be sure to pay attention to the little tag that you get when you buy the plant and check Plant Finder for plant requirements.
+Be sure to pay attention to the little tag that you get when you buy the plant.
 When it comes to planting trees, you need to remember how big they could get and how much space they are going to need.
 Also think about focal points — choose something that's going to look good year-round.

 Mistake: Planting Too Deeply